Madhav182003/cse15l-lab-reports/Lab_Report-1.md

 ## Step-1 Installing VSCode

-Use the folloiwing link to go to the VSCode website [Link](https://code.visualstudio.com/), and follow the on screen instructions to download and install it on your computer.
+Use the following link to go to the VSCode website [Link](https://code.visualstudio.com/), and follow the on screen instructions to download and install it on your computer.

 There are different versions available for all major OS like windows, mac etc.